What makes our program distinct?

 - Small class size allows for individual attention and a close faculty/student relationship

-- Strong student wellness program
+- Strong student wellness and mentorship programs

 - A faculty commitment to diversity